 Today we can envision flexible and transparent electronic devices with an h-BN dielectric, a TMD semiconductor and graphene electrodes.
 Devices such as these would have been considered science fiction only a few years ago, but today are within reach.
 Opportunely designed material stacks are expected to exhibit unprecedented electronic, optical and magnetic properties.

 We synthesize via chemical vapour deposition (CVD) highly-crystalline 2D materials and their heterostacks and adopt advanced microscopy and spectroscopy techniques for investigating their fundamental properties.
 We tailor the structural, electronic, and optical properties of layered materials by devising and implementing different functionalization and intercalation approaches.
-Our ultimate goal is to realize a new class of all-2D flexible and transparent devices.
+Our ultimate goal is to realize a new class of devices based on 2d materials for photonic, optoelectronic and biomedical applications.

 National and International